Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Conclusion

 \section{Conclusion}

 In this paper, we examined the penalized DPD loss function, proposed an estimator for the non-concave penalized loss, and established theoretical convergence and robustness properties in a high-dimensional context.
 As we demonstrate in the simulations, not all robust methods perform well in presence of data contamination of large magnitudes.
 To this end, an influence function-based approach, as taken by us in Section~\ref{SEC:IF}, gives provable guarantees for the robustness of the procedure being used.
 The simplicity of the DPD framework and the corresponding assumptions in Section~\ref{subsec:results} indicate a straightforward direction to extend all our theoretical results for any parametric regression models, including generalized linear models with non-identity link functions.
-For heavy-tailed error distributions, one possible avenue to establish consistency results is by weakening the assumption (A4), then following in the lines of \cite{FanLiWang17}, replacing the huber loss used by them by our DPD loss, and $l_1$ penalization by nonconcave penalties.